MTM45/MTM45/README.md

     - **Future Iteration:** Improve flexibility by making the entire board a flex PCB with rigid fills as needed for BGA components.

 #### Status
-- **Current Phase:** Design verification to ensure functionality before intended final revision.
+- **Current Phase:** In transit from manufacturer, needs bring-up and verification.
+A companion iOS app is in development in parallel.

 ### 2. Wearable 2-channel EMG with gyroscope & buzzer for real-time bio-feedback
 *An initial prototype of a neural-feedback system for reading movement/muscle data and notifying the user of biomechanical events*